nchain-innovation/chain-gang/README.md

 ```
 For more details of the `python` feature see [here](python/README.md)

-Note that the `python` feature is part of the `default` build, as the `Maturin` build tool does not support
-building libraries with feature flags.

 # Known limitations

 This library should not be used for consensus code because its validation checks are incomplete.